 Put myself together and redeem myself.”

-The colorful and vibrant visuals of the lyric video for ‘Be Myself’ compliment the track.
+The colorful and vibrant visuals of the lyric video for ‘Be Myself’ complement the track.
 A cartoon animation of Jody appears with a microphone, by himself, performing the song in the middle of a naturalistic background with the lake behind him.
 (Large bodies of water such as lakes or rivers are known to ease the mind and aid in healing.)

 ‘Be Myself’ is currently out on all streaming platforms.